Polynomial, trigonometric, and tropical activations: Related Work

 \section{Related Work}

 The use of polynomial activations has long been denigrated, probably by the rise of works such as \cite{pinkus1999approximation} and \cite{leshno1993multilayer} which have mathematically demonstrated that the universal approximation property is equivalent to the use of a non-polynomial activation function.
-The classical Universal Approximation Theorem \cite{cybenko1989approximation,hornik1990universal} holds for neural networks of arbitrary width and bounded depth.
-However, recent work such as \cite{kidger2020universal,gaoglobal} shows that in the framework of bounded width and arbitrary depth, every nonaffine continuous function is possible to use in practice, including polynomial activation functions.
-We show empirically in this work that polynomial activations can converge in the context of large-scale deep networks with large-scale tasks and datasets.
-The key to this success may lie in the fact that the coefficients of the latter are learnable and that adequate initialization is used.
-The empirical demonstration of the effectiveness of polynomial activations made here was achieved without the use of other functions intended to regularize convergence, such as the SoftSign function borrowed from \cite{turian2009quadratic} and used in \cite{lokhande2020generating} for Hermite activations, or a ReLU function, or any normalization as recently done in \cite{zhuo2024polynomial}.
+The Universal Approximation Theorem \cite{cybenko1989approximation,hornik1990universal} holds for neural networks of arbitrary width and bounded depth.
+However, recent work such as \cite{kidger2020universal,gaoglobal} show that in the framework of bounded width and arbitrary depth, every nonaffine continuous function is possible to use in practice, including polynomial activation functions.
+We show empirically in this work that polynomial activations can converge in the context of large-scale deep networks and datasets, provided coefficients are learnable, and initialization is suitable.
+The empirical demonstration of the effectiveness of polynomial activations made here was achieved without the use of other functions intended to regularize convergence, such as the SoftSign function borrowed from \cite{turian2009quadratic} and used in \cite{lokhande2020generating} for Hermite activations, or a ReLU function, or any normalization, as recently done in \cite{zhuo2025polynomial}.
 This confirmation that polynomial activations are practicable opens the way to representing deep neural networks as multivariate polynomial mappings.
-As in \cite{kileel2019expressive} and \cite{kubjas2024geometry}, which see that these types of networks have greater expressive potential, we show that deep polynomially activated neural networks are multivariate polynomial mappings.
-An extended related work can be found in Appendix~\ref{appendix:related}.
+As in \cite{kileel2019expressive} and \cite{kubjas2024geometry}, which see that these types of networks have greater expressive potential, we show in Appendix~\ref{appendix:mapping} that deep polynomially activated neural networks are indeed multivariate polynomial mappings.

+The adoption of polynomial bases is further justified by recent theoretical advancements in neuroalgebraic geometry, particularly through the notions of neuromanifolds, which are the image of a polynomially activated neural network, and neurovarieties, which are defined as the closure of neuromanifolds in the Zariski topology \cite{amari1994information, amari2001geometrical, amari2006singularities, calin2020deep}.
+A key advantage of polynomial activations is that they can make neural networks identifiable: under appropriate assumptions, the network parameters are uniquely determined by the represented function, up to a finite set of permutations.